cslant/github-project-php-docs/advanced/templates.md

 ---
 title: Customizing Templates | GitHub Project PHP
 description: Learn how to customize the comment templates for different field types in GitHub Project PHP.
+Alter the appearance and content of the comments to match your team's workflow.
 tags: ["templates", "customization", "field types", "styling", "markdown"]
 ---